 I. DEFINITION, SCOPE

-The next examination takes place on Saturday, January 13, 2024 at the end of the annual European School of Dermato-Oncology (ESDO) course taking place in Berlin in January each year.
-Application deadline: December 1, 2023
+The next examination takes place on Friday, June 28, 2025 at the end of the annual European School of Dermato-Oncology (ESDO) course, taking place the same day in Hamburg.
+Application deadline: May 15, 2025

 II.
 PREREQUISITES FOR CANDIDATES TO CERTIFICATION: